The perfect fluffy gluten free waffles made with yogurt and just a touch of sugar, with a lightly crisp outside.

-There aren’t too terribly many ingredients in this quick & easy gluten free breakfast.
-The plain yogurt, though, is key.
+There aren’t too many ingredients in this recipe, but the plain yogurt is really important.
 Oh, and in my experience waffles work best with oil instead of butter, as oil is nearly pure fat and butter has a fair amount of water in it.
 It makes for much neater waffle-iron-cooking.

 For the fluffiest waffles, be sure to blend the oil and egg yolks first until creamy before adding the other ingredients, and then folding in the whipped egg whites.